aruba/aoscx-ansible-dcn-workflows/README.md

 #### Workflow Walkthrough
 * **Before the Ansible playbook will be executed, the environment is in this initial state:**
   * Zone1-Spine<1/2> + Zone1-Rack1-Leaf<1a/1b> + Zone1-Rack3-Leaf<3a/3b> - These devices have a default configuration with an IP address (DHCP/Static) assigned to
-the management interface, this IP address should be the value of [`ansible_host`](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L57) for each device in the inventory.
+the management interface, this IP address should be the value of [`ansible_host`](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L59) for each device in the inventory.
-  * Zone1-Rack1-Leaf<1a/1b> - These devices are in a VSX pair with their physical links matching the values defined in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L30-L32)
+  * Zone1-Rack1-Leaf<1a/1b> - These devices are in a VSX pair with their physical links matching the values defined in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L32-L34)
-  * Zone1-Rack3-Leaf<3a/3b> - These devices are in a VSX pair with their physical links matching the values defined in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L30-L32)
+  * Zone1-Rack3-Leaf<3a/3b> - These devices are in a VSX pair with their physical links matching the values defined in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L32-L34)
 * The playbook will perform the following actions on **every** device in the [inventory file](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml) using **SSH**:
   1. Generate a configuration based on the template file [templates/iBGP/spine.j2](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/templates/iBGP/spine.j2) or [templates/iBGP/leaf.j2](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/templates/iBGP/leaf.j2)
  and values defined in the inventory
   1. Push the generated configuration to the device using the AOS-CX SSH Ansible module `aoscx_config`
-  1. Enable 10g speed interface groups (if defined in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L114) using the AOS-CX SSH Ansible module `aoscx_config`
+  1. Enable 10g speed interface groups (if defined in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L116) using the AOS-CX SSH Ansible module `aoscx_config`
-* The playbook will perform the following actions on every `spine` device in the [inventory file](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L115) using **REST API**:
+* The playbook will perform the following actions on every `spine` device in the [inventory file](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L117) using **SSH**:
-  1. Configure BGP neighbors and EVPN address families for [every leaf's loopback IP address](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L120-L124)
+  1. Configure BGP neighbors and EVPN address families for [every leaf's loopback IP address](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L122-L126)
-* The playbook will perform the following actions on every `leaf` device in the [inventory file](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L34) using **REST API**:
+* The playbook will perform the following actions on every `leaf` device in the [inventory file](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L36) using **SSH**:
-  1. Configure BGP neighbors and EVPN address families for [every spine's loopback IP address](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L25-L27)
+  1. Configure BGP neighbors and EVPN address families for [every spine's loopback IP address](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L27-L29)
-  1. Create all VLANs defined as `server_vlans` in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L28)
+  1. Create all VLANs defined as `server_vlans` in the [inventory](https://github.com/aruba/aoscx-ansible-dcn-workflows/blob/master/inventory_spine_leaf.yml#L30)
   1. Create all EVPN instance and map VLANs defined in `server_vlans`
 * For example final configurations for this workflow see [configs/sample_configs/arch3_iBGP](https://github.com/aruba/aoscx-ansible-dcn-workflows/configs/sample_configs/arch3_iBGP)